The Omega Code: Plot

-Alexander meets Cassandra, who gives him the final code; when he examines the writing, it evaporates from the page supernaturally.
-Alexander accuses her of conspiring with Lane (who is being detained on-site).
-The two of them go to Lane's holding cell, where Dominic violently interrogates him as to the whereabouts of the final code.
-Lane is truly ignorant of its whereabouts, causing the interrogation to reach an impasse.
-Lane is left alone in his cell.
-In his solitude, demons swirl around him, tormenting him; Lane prays, "God...
-Jesus, save me."
-Immediately, the demons are scattered, Lane's cell door opens, and he exits.
-Meanwhile, the two prophets are resurrected.
+At Lane's holding cell, demons swirl around him, tormenting him; Lane prays to God and Jesus.
+The demons are then scattered, Lane's cell door opens, and he exits.
+Meanwhile, the prophets are resurrected.

 Lane, trying to find Alexander, runs into Dominic instead.
-Dominic is about to kill him when the two prophets supernaturally appear.
-They strangle Dominic without touching him, and give Lane the journal page with the final code.
-Lane takes Dominic's gun and confronts Alexander, who, with Cassandra at his side, is about to commence the attack.
-Alexander uses this as a bargaining chip to get Lane to give him the final code; Lane agrees, typing it into Rostenburg's program for deciphering.
-Once he does, however, Alexander reveals that he never intended to call off the attack, and now, with the final code, will begin his massive war.
-Just as Alexander is about to give the final authorization to attack, a blindingly brilliant and pure white light appears on the horizon, expanding like a shockwave through the entire surrounding area.
+Dominic is about to kill him when the prophets appear.
+They strangle Dominic without touching him, and give Lane the page with the final code.
+Taking Dominic's gun, Lane confronts Alexander and Cassandra, who plan to commence the attack.
+Alexander uses this as a bargaining chip to get Lane to give him the code; Lane agrees, typing it into the program.
+Once he does, however, Alexander reveals that he never intended to call off the attack.
+He is about to give the final authorization to attack, when a white light appears on the horizon, expanding through the entire surrounding area.
 As it reaches Alexander's war room, its appearance is accompanied by a strong wind.
-While Lane stands safely and peacefully within it, it blows through Alexander violently enough to cause Satan to fly behind him.
-Initially attempting to grasp onto Alexander's shoulders for stability, Satan is finally blown away, out of sight.
-At this point, Alexander reaches behind his ear and finds that his hand is bloodied: His head wound was restored after Satan was ejected from him, leaving him dead again.
+While Lane stands safely within it, it blows through Alexander violently enough to cause Satan to fly behind him.
+Satan is blown away, out of sight.
+Alexander's wounds are restored, leaving him dead again.

-The shockwave of light spreads to cover the entire Earth, then grows in brightness and intensity such that it causes the entire screen to remain white for a few seconds.
-This effect ends with a fade to the printer in Alexander's facility, the output tray of which bears a freshly-printed page with Rostenburg's final code, deciphered as follows: "0000 ...
+The light eventually covers the entire Earth.
+After deciphering the final code, Rostenburg's program shows the following text: "0000 ...
 Dawn of New Millennium".